Net-Slayer/Mordhau_oSDK_PluginFixer/README.md

 And run through the configuration files of every folder in the "MORDHAUEditor\Mordhau_Recap\Plugins" changing their build ID's to match.

+Credits:

+Thank you to Leprechaun003 for the custom icon!

 Thanks to mathewminer.com for this article: https://matthewminer.com/2020/09/07/run-sourceless-plugins-in-a-custom-unreal-build